Harassment and Inappropriate Behaviors

 Practical case 4

 You work in the sales force and a customer had made clear that he wanted to go on a date with you outside the work location, inviting you several times for a drink or dinner.
-After you declined their invitations, the customer said they would stop buying Michelin tires or would buy them in a much lower quantity if you would not respond positively to these requests.
+After you declined their invitations, the customer said they would stop buying Michelin products or would buy them in a much lower quantity if you would not respond positively to these requests.

 You must talk to your manager and report the matter on the Ethics Line.